aajala1/OSProject2Summer2022/notes.md

-# Notes
+# Task/Features
 ***
-1. Loging transaction information to files
+[x] Loging transaction information to files
-2.
-3.
-4.
+[ ] Ensure there is race condition for unsync threads